-One of Germany’s most iconic dogs, the Rottweiler is easily one of the best companion and guardian dogs we have.
+As one of Germany’s most iconic dogs, the Rottweiler is easily one of the best companion and guard dogs we have.
 They’re sensitive, affectionate but also courageous when needed.
 As such, they’re ideal dogs to crossbreed with.

-In North America, the Rottweiler is a prevalent breed.
-In fact, they’ve consistently made AKC’s top 10 most popular breeds list.
-They’re some of the most popular mixes, as there’s really no short supply of Rottweilers to mix with.
+In North America, the Rottweiler is undeniably a prevalent breed.
+In fact, they’ve consistently made AKC’s top 10 most popular dog breeds list.
+They’re some of the most popular mixes, as there’s really no short supply of Rottweilers to crossbreed with.

-From obvious mixes like the Rotterman to the less obvious, such as the Dachsweiler, there’s a perfect Rottweiler mix for everyone.
+From obvious mixes like the Rotterman to the less obvious, such as the Dachsweiler, there’s a perfect Rottweiler mix for everyone, in any situation.
 The list is essentially endless, but here are our favorite Rottie mixes.

 Table of Contents